- What to see

 Why Stay Here?

 The residential streets are very peaceful, and more than half of the residents there were born in Barcelona.
 This typical Eixample style neighbourhood has a highly structured grid layout.
-The area has an aging population without many students, nor is there much ethnic influence here when compared to the rest of the city.
-It is full of wonderful architecture.
+The area has an aging population without many students, nor is there much ethnic and international influence here when compared to the rest of the city.
+It's full of wonderful architecture.

 Of course, the neighbourhood gets its name from the world famous Basilica, the Sagrada Familia from Gaudí.
 It is one of the most important architectural works in the world and a prime example of the Catalan Modernisme artistic movement.
 3 million people visit the Sagrada Familia each year, making it the building that attracts the most tourists in Spain.
 Construction began in 1882 by the architect Francesc de Paula Villar, and it wasn't until 1884 that Gaudí took over.
 It's still unfinished, but those in charge of its construction say it should be done within 20 years....
 Probably!